SolomonShilly/FraudDetection/README.md

 ## Description
 The FraudDetection project implements a credit card fraud detection system using both custom and scikit-learn models.
 It includes:
-- A custom Logistic Regression implementation.
+- A custom Logistic Regression implementation
-- A custom Neural Network implementation.
+- A custom Neural Network implementation
-- Comparisons with scikit-learn's Logistic Regression and Neural Network classifiers.
+- Comparisons with scikit-learn's Logistic Regression and Neural Network classifiers
-- Evaluation metrics such as accuracy, precision, recall, and F1 score.
+- Evaluation metrics such as accuracy, precision, recall, and F1 score
-- Precision-Recall curve visualization.
+- Precision-Recall curve visualization

 ## Installation
 Python 3 should be installed